 Changes in land use are focused primarily north of Beta Street (subareas 1, 2, and 3).
 This portion of the Station Area is closest to the future light rail station (approximately one-third mile or less) and is expected to see the greatest impact from the station in terms of land value.
 This proximity to the station will facilitate transit-supportive development and higher employment densities and generate more bicycling or walking trips to the station, compared to properties located further away.
-Limiting the most significant redevelopment to this area also will reduce impacts on the surrounding transportation system, will help preserve the remainder of the area for continued manufacturing and other industrial uses, and reduce competition between this area and the Downtown for office or other commercial uses, consistent with project goals and city policies.
-At the same time, supporting retail, office and commercial uses will be allowed in this area, creating an "Employment Transit Oriented Development" (ETOD) pattern.
+Limiting the most significant redevelopment to this area also will reduce impacts on the surrounding transportation system, will help preserve the remainder of the area for continued manufacturing and other industrial uses, and reduce competition between this area and the Downtown for office or other commercial uses will be allowed in this area, creating an "Employment Transit Oriented Development" (ETOD) pattern.
 While redevelopment in this area occurs, a high degree of flexibility and support for existing businesses will be important.

-Land Use by Subarea
+Land Use Recommendations by Subarea